user-sbd/dev/notes/lyrics/roleplay.md

 heart cold matches w the cold lean

-dirty cup pour it up sip more sprite you know im up
+dirty cup pour it up sip more sprite you know im up she said she just wanan fuck miss that girl she got me stuck

-blood or what in my cup u know ima vampire sip it up she know dat my lyrics rlly on fire pops called me i thought he was buyer real niggas started wearing dem fake wires spark it up w a torch dis bih a campfire see my song young niggas say i inspire showed real love that shit always backfire at the funeral crying listening to the choir street life a game no fucking umpire my loyalty sumn thhat will never expire late nights gunfire had to keep it up cuz u know im the supplier
+blood or what in my cup u know ima vampire sip it up she know dat my lyrics rlly on fire pops called me i thought he was damn buyer real niggas started wearing dem fake wires spark it up w a torch dis bih like a campfire see my song young niggas say i rlly inspire showed real love that shit always fucking backfire at the funeral crying listening to the choir street life a game w no fucking umpire my loyalty sumn that never expire late nights gunfire had to keep it up cuz u know who da supplier

+demons in my mind ion kno where they reside keep on tellng me do what u want go outside ion know whats the right what to decide right side left side ion know whats right but the whip left hand drive cuz the money tight

+im coming out the wrong side with the right pipe ready for fight night she knows we the ones right rapping at the stu in the mic high off lean ion know whats right